Ensemble Nostri Temporis: Creative activity

-In 2010, he participated in Darmstadt's new music courses.
+In 2010, they participated in the Darmstadt International Summer Courses for New Music.

-In 2012, at the initiative of ENT, Ukraine regularly hosts "International master classes of new music COURSE."
+In 2012, at the initiative of ENT, Ukraine regularly hosts "International Master Classes of New Music Course".

-In 2014, ENT performed a program of music by contemporary Ukrainian and German composers in the program "ensembl[:E:]uropa" on West German Radio.
+In 2014, ENT performed a program of music by contemporary Ukrainian and German composers in the program "ensembl[:E:]uropa" on West German radio station Westdeutscher Rundfunk.

-In 2014, the large-scale Polish–Ukrainian project "Neo Temporis Group," a large ensemble organized jointly by members of ENT and the Polish string quartet "NeoQuartet," debuted with a concert at "Warsaw Autumn."
+In 2014, the large-scale Polish–Ukrainian project Neo Temporis Group, a large ensemble organized jointly by members of ENT and the Polish string quartet NeoQuartet, debuted with a concert at Warsaw Autumn.
 In 2015, this united international band had a series of concerts in Poland and Ukraine, and in 2016 made a major tour of Ukraine.

 In 2018, within the framework of the project of the Republic of Poland "100 for 100.
-Musical decades of freedom," dedicated to the 100th anniversary of Poland's independence, performed works by five contemporary Polish composers in Lviv.
+Musical decades of freedom" dedicated to the 100th anniversary of Poland's independence, performed works by five contemporary Polish composers in Lviv.

 Solo activities of the members

 Alexey Shmurak

-Alexey Shmurak together with Oleg Shpudeyko created the electroacoustic duo "Bluk," where he practices live performances based on the theme of interdisciplinarity and new forms of interaction.
+Alexey Shmurak together with Oleg Shpudeyko created the electroacoustic duo Bluk, where he practices live performances based on the theme of interdisciplinarity and new forms of interaction.

 The duo has implemented a number of projects with artists, DJs, musicians, and poets.
 In 2015, he supervised a short series of electroacoustic improvisations in Kyiv.
 In 2016, he wrote the music for the video game "Bound" by Plastic and Sony Santa Monica Studios, and the choreography of "A Thread" by Jean Abreu Dance.

 Maxim Kolomiets

-As a performer, he participated in the festivals “Premieres of the Season” (Kyiv), International Forum “Music of the young” (Kyiv), “Music Marine Fest” (Odesa), “Kyiv Music Fest” (Kyiv), International Forum “Women in music” (Kyiv), “Fest der Innenhöfe” (Freiburg, Germany), master courses “Ensemble-Akademie” (Freiburg), Summer New Music Courses in Darmstadt (Darmstadt, Germany).
+As a performer, he participated in the festivals “Premieres of the Season” (Kyiv), International Forum “Music of the Young” (Kyiv), “Music Marine Fest” (Odesa), “Kyiv Music Fest” (Kyiv), International Forum “Women in Music” (Kyiv), “Fest der Innenhöfe” (Freiburg, Germany), master courses “Ensemble-Akademie” (Freiburg), Darmstadt International Summer Courses for New Music, Germany).

 Bohdan Sehin

-In 2019, the group's artistic director Bohdan Sehin was awarded the B. M. Lyatoshinsky prize for his vocal and instrumental work on spiritual themes "Between East and West.
-The mystery of birth."
+In 2019, the group's artistic director Bohdan Sehin was awarded the B. M. Lyatoshinsky prize for his vocal and instrumental work on spiritual themes Between East and West.
+The mystery of birth.